Spirent/iTest-assets/Libraries/DUTs/Community/di_ADB/README.md

 Argument | Description
 ------------ | -------------
-device_id | The deviceId of the Android device - usually from getDevices rooted | true: The handset is rooted
-false: The handset is not rooted
+device_id | The deviceId of the Android device - usually from getDevices rooted | true: The handset is rooted<br>false: The handset is not rooted
 ### shellAnswerCall
 Send the answer call key event in the ADB shell
 ### shellBrowseWebPage